timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Research plan.md

 	- Do you usually go alone or with someone?
 	- Can you talk me through your usual day, on which you go shopping?
 	- Great!
 If you’re ready, let’s move on to the tasks you’ll be working on.
-- Prompt 1: Open up the Grocery Locator app on your phone and tell me how
+- Prompt 1: Open up the Grocery Locator app on your phone and try to locate a product.
+	- Follow-up: How easy do you feel it is to locate a product.
 ### Also check out / References